kana800/ml_selfstudy/_book/book_1/exercise_4.11.md

 40. > If you are given a million integers to sort, what algorithm would you use to sort them?
 How much time and memory would that consume?

+    Assuming it takes `4 bytes` to store one integer, it would take `4000000 bytes` to store million integers, this would be `4 MB`.
+A `o(n log n)` algorithm would be fast enough, we can make this even faster by implementing parallel sorting.

+41. > Describe advantages and disadvantages of the most popular algorithms

+    ​